 This blog was originally titled “How SPPAN Went From Tracking A Few State Issues A Year, To Monitoring 1,900- And Changing the Rules in Several States.”
 It was initially posted on Connectivity.
-You can click here to find it in its original form.

 At RSDSA’s Nashville conference, pain-related legislation was a major hot topic.
 Some of the most frequently asked questions were about pain legislation and how to move towards change.
 RSDSA was offered this blog by CQ Roll Call to help explain a little bit of what SPPAN does and how one person can make a difference.
 How can this help people with CRPS/RSD?
 How can we move towards progress?
 The article starts below:

 “Here’s how one organization (for whom policymaking is currently on fire in the states) moved from managing a handful of pieces of legislation at state level four years ago, to keeping on top of 1,400 different bills and 500 regulations, in all 50 states, D.C. and Puerto Rico.
 Without missing anything of importance.

 And it’s all done by ONE policy director.